amarjaleel1/modern-os-course/docs/index.md

 ## 🎯 Course Overview

 Welcome to our comprehensive Operating Systems course!
 This course combines theoretical knowledge with hands-on practice to help you master operating system concepts.
-Now, it also includes interactive quizzes to enhance your learning experience.

 ### What You'll Learn